truemagic-coder/solana-agent-kit/README.md

 Solana Agent Kit provides a growing library of plugins that enhance your Solana Agent with new capabilities:

 * Solana - Interact with the Solana blockchain ecosystem using AgentiPy
-* Internet Search - Search the internet in real-time using Perplexity or OpenAI
+* Internet Search - Search the internet in real-time using Perplexity, Grok, or OpenAI
 * MCP - Interface with any MCP server via its SSE URL - Zapier is supported
 * Image Generation - Generate images with OpenAI, Grok, or Gemini with uploading to S3 compatible storage
 * Nemo Agent - Generate Python projects with Nemo Agent with uploading to S3 compatible storage